HazmatPants/HazmatPants/README.md

+# ☢️ Hello

-# ☢️ I Am HazmatPants
+I am HazmatPants :D

-- 🔭 Currently working on [GIchat](https://github.com/HazmatPants/GIchat-server), a little chat program aimed to be an alternative to Discord (eventually) and a few other side projects.
+- 🔭 Currently working on [Griggsmaz](https://github.com/HazmatPants/griggsmax), a game i'm making in Godot and a few other side projects.
 - 🌱 Learning GDScript to make games in Godot Engine

 # 📫 Contact